UK retailer Wilko collapses, putting 12,000 jobs at risk | Business

 UK retailer Wilko collapses, putting 12,000 jobs at risk

-"We left no stone unturned when it came to preserving this incredible business but must concede that with regret, we've no choice but to take the difficult decision to enter into administration," Wilko boss Mark Jackson said.
-The retailer, which sells everything from hardware goods to cleaning products and toys, trades from about 400 stores across the UK and has an annual turnover of 1.2 billion pounds ($1.53 billion).
-It is Britain's biggest retail casualty since convenience store chain McColl's in May last year.
+The family-owned retailer, facing a cash squeeze after a downturn in trading, had failed to secure emergency investment.
+"We left no stone unturned when it came to preserving this incredible business but must concede that with regret, we've no choice but to take the difficult decision to enter into administration," Wilko Chief Executive Mark Jackson said.

 - Country: